-Anti-relationship recognition constitutional amendment; a federal judge has ruled that the amendment is unconstitutional, and the decision is now on appeal to the 10th Circuit Court of Appeals, with the ruling stayed and seeking review from the U.S. Supreme Court.
+Anti-relationship recognition constitutional amendment; a federal judge has ruled that the amendment is unconstitutional, and that decision has been upheld by the 10th Circuit Court of Appeals, with the ruling stayed and seeking review from the U.S. Supreme Court.

 On December 20, 2013, U.S. District Court Judge Robert J. Shelby struck down Utah's ban on same-sex couples from marrying, declaring in Kitchen v.
 Herbert that the law violates the U.S. Constitution's guarantee of equal protection and due process.